 Many appraisers don’t actively solicit referrals.
 We have an excuse: no sales training.
 But even experienced salespersons forget about this excellent source of business.

 I recently spoke with a local top producer real estate agent whose business was slow.
-She told us she recently took a class on referrals and was contacting all her old clients.
+She told me she recently took a class on referrals and was contacting all her old clients.
 Although she has been in real estate sales for many years, she had forgotten about the power of referrals.

 To get more referrals, you have to contact more people.
 If no one has heard of you, they can’t give you a referral!